antek-drzewiecki/wine_bouncer/README.md

 ## Upgrading
 When upgrading from a previous version, see [UPGRADING](UPGRADING.md).
 You might also be interested at the [CHANGELOG](CHANGELOG.md).
+Note this is the last version that will support Grape 0.8 and 0.9.
+Grape 0.10 will be the next minimum Grape version.

 ## Usage
 WineBouncer is a custom Grape Middleware used for Authentication and Authorization.
 We assume you have a Grape API mounted in your Rails application together with Doorkeeper.